plone/training/mastering-plone/volto_actions.rst

     import { getVotes, vote, clearVotes } from '~/actions';

-The click handler event `handleVoteClick` dispatches the action `vote`:
+The click event handler `handleVoteClick` dispatches the action `vote`:

 .. code-block:: jsx

     function handleVoteClick(value) {
         dispatch(vote(location.pathname, value));
-        setStateClearVotes(0);
     }

-The action itself is similar to our previous action `getvotes`.
+The action `vote` is similar to our previous action `getvotes`.
 It is defined by the request method `post` to submit the necessary data `rating`.

 .. code-block:: jsx